ftuyama/ftuyama/README.md

 My name is Felipe Tuyama and I'm a remote software engineer.
 Enthusiastic about solving challenging problems and architect well-designed solutions, I like building things and studying new technologies.
 You can visit my beautiful portfolio website at any time for more information about me <https://ftuyama.com>

-- 🇵🇹 Currently working in Lisbon as a remote software engineer
+- 🇧🇷 Currently working as a remote software engineer
 - 💻 Ruby, Python, Elixir, JS [and many more](https://www.linkedin.com/in/felipe-tuyama/)
 - 📈 Trading on the financial market in my free time
 - ❤️ Learning Elixir, Ruby and VanillaJS